Type of Footnote

 Type of information conveyed in the footnote (for example, contributor’s current affiliation, financial disclosure statement, reprint information).

 There are many reasons why the text or metadata of an article might be footnoted.
-Where those reasons are known (for example, the reasons are listed in the suggested values list below), this attribute can preserve that information.
+Where those reasons are known (for example, one of the reasons listed in the suggested values list below), this attribute can preserve that information.
 This could be a means of preserving, for example, that a contributor is on a leave of absence.

 Used on Element: <fn>